 Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

-In 2012, Virginia business startups as a percentage of existing establishments rose for the second year in a row.
-The startup rate varied regionally, but most regions continued to improve through 2012.
-Establishment churn, which measures the rate of businesses creation and destruction, mirrored the business startup pattern.
-There was one venture-backed IPO in Virginia during 2014, as had been the case in each of the last two years, with the post-offer value improving significantly over the period.
-The number of fast growing firms — defined as a firm listed on the Inc. 5000 list of fast growing firms — decreased by eight in 2015, but the state continued to lead the nation for this indicator on a per capita basis.
+In 2015, Virginia business startups as a percentage of existing establishments was steady.
+Establishment churn, which measures the rate of businesses creation and destruction, increased slightly.
+There was one venture-backed IPO in Virginia during 2017, compared to none the year before.
+The number of fast growing firms – defined as a firm listed on the Inc. 5000 list of fast growing firms – decreased by thirty-eight in 2017, although Virginia remained a leader on a population-adjusted basis.

 Why are business dynamics important?

 Business dynamics indicators provide a gauge of the entrepreneurship and innovation climate.
 An increase in business startup activity provides evidence that residents are willing to take on more risk.
 Establishment churn shows that less innovative or efficient firms are going out of business and being replaced by more innovative and efficient firms.
 Fast growing firms are among the most successful entrepreneurial endeavors and have a large impact on job creation.
 Venture-backed IPOs allow early-stage investors to recoup their investments and recycle the funds into other investments.
 Finally, broadband access enables residents and businesses to better trade, communicate, collaborate, and share knowledge, raising productivity and improving the quality of life.